personal photo

 Updates

-[02.2025] Our work on Exploring Multidimensional Checkworthiness is conditionally accepted at CSCW 2025 (arxiv).
+[02.2025] Our work on Exploring multidimensional checkworthiness is accepted at CSCW25.
 I will present the work at iSchools Doctoral Seminar Series in August.

 [01.2025] Successfully pass my qual and enter candidacy.
 Qualifying paper about Rhetorical AI Explanations will be uploaded at Arxiv.

-[11.2024] Our work on LLM-generated Multipersona Debates to Reduce Confirmation Bias is presented at iSchool AI Showcase.
+[11.2024] Our work on LLM multi-persona debates to reduce confirmation bias is presented at iSchool AI Showcase.

-[11.2024] Our co-design paper on Human-centered NLP Fact-checking using Matchmaking for AI has been awarded honorable mention (top 4% submitted paper) at CSCW24 (doi).
+[11.2024] Our co-design paper on Human-centered NLP Fact-checking using Matchmaking for AI has been awarded honorable mention (top 4% submitted paper) at CSCW24.